 Christ is Our Representative

-Christ Obtained Salvation for Himself in Obtaining it for Us
+Christ Obtained Salvation for Himself to Obtain it for Us

 • God’s plan of salvation involved sending his son Jesus to be our representative as a mortal man with the same mortal sinful nature as us in need of salvation himself.
 The purpose of this was to provide a way out of this mortal death state, both for himself and for his brethren, through death and subsequent resurrection.